KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 And never forget, the person you are most likely to collaborate with is your future self.
 We'll touch on how to do this at the end of the course, but for now just note this as an aspiration.

-==== Edited up to here ===

 ## Importing tabular data into R
-There are several ways to import data into R. For our purpose here, we will focus on using the tools every R installation comes with (so called "base" R) to import a comma-delimited file containing the results of our variant calling workflow.
+There are several ways to import data into R.
-We will need to load the sheet using a function called `read.csv()`.
+The original Data Carpentry workshop uses a function called `read.csv()` that is included with every R installation.
+However, this function is a little quirky and may not behave exactly as you might expect.
+This in itself can be instructive, so I have retained some of the exercises based on `read.csv()`.
+Before we look at the method that I **actually** recommend, let's take a closer look at the `read.csv()` function.

 > ## Exercise: Review the arguments of the `read.csv()` function
 >